-Last month, a federal judge dismissed a racketeering lawsuit General Motors filed against Fiat Chrysler Automobiles.
+Last month, a federal judge dismissed a racketeering lawsuit filed against Fiat Chrysler Automobiles.
 GM is attempting to revive that lawsuit with new evidence, but FCA continues to deny allegations of corporate espionage and bribery, according to a new report from Automotive News.

 The earlier lawsuit claimed FCA bribed United Auto Workers union officials during contract negotiations to lower the automaker’s labor costs, which would also hurt GM.
 Why?
 To force a merger between the two automakers, according to the complaint.
 Former FCA CEO Sergio Marchionne had been adamant about finding a partner for his company.